 - Rustler 2-wheel drive with a brushed motor (maximum speed 55 km/h)

-- Rustler 4-wheel drive with a brushless motor, a ESC Velineon VXL, and a stability management system Traxxas (TSM) (without battery and charger) ( maximum speed 105 km/h)
+- Rustler 4-wheel drive with a brushless motor, a ESC Velineon VXL and a stability management system Traxxas (TSM) (without battery and charger) (maximum speed 105 km/h)

-Le E-Revo
+The E-Revo

 The E-Revo is a powerful and robust truggy accessible to all riders, especially beginners.
 There are currently several variants of the traxxas E-Revo: